madanbaduwal/madanbaduwal.github.io/_pages/about.md

 ---

 ## About Me
 I am currently pursuing a PhD in Computer Science at Mississippi State University (MSU).
 My academic background spans **Physics, Math,& CS**, providing a strong interdisciplinary foundation for my research.
-My PhD work lies at the intersection of **Wireless Communication and Signal Processing, Multimodal Machine Learning, Quantum Machine Learning, and Robotics.**
+My PhD work lies at the intersection of **Signal Processing, Machine Learning, Quantum Computing, and Robotics.**

 My long-term research objective is to investigate how humans perceive, process, and integrate multisensory information to make informed decisions.
 Ultimately, my goal is to reverse-engineer aspects of human cognition to develop robotic systems capable of **Perception Understanding, Planning/Navigation/Reasoning, and Control/Manipulation/Policy Learning**.
 This vision is directed toward creating intelligent robots that can see, listen, speak, learn, and interact with human-like adaptability and social intelligence.